Liverpool: Buses

-Local bus services within and around Liverpool are managed by Merseytravel and are run by several different companies, including Arriva and Stagecoach Merseyside.
+Local bus services within and around Liverpool are managed by Merseytravel and are run by several different companies, including Arriva and Stagecoach Merseyside and South Lancashire.
 The two principal termini for local buses are Queen Square bus station (located near Lime Street station) for services north and east of the city, and Liverpool One bus station (located near the Royal Albert Dock) for services to the south and east.
 Cross-river services to the Wirral use roadside terminus points in Castle Street and Sir Thomas Street.
 A night bus service also operates on Saturdays providing services from the city centre across Liverpool and wider region.

 Tour bus services are provided by Maghull Coaches which allow tourists to hop-on-hop-off and view historical landmarks and attractions, as well as Liverpool F.C. and Beatles related locations.
 National Express services operate from the Liverpool One bus station to and from destinations across the UK.
 In 2023, the Liverpool city region confirmed plans to become the second place outside London to implement bus franchising.
 Local leaders have argued that it will improve services by transferring control over fares, ticketing and routes from bus companies to the Combined Authority.
 The full implementation of bus franchising will take place by the end of 2028.